ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/power_manage.md

 This is also why the MCU wakes up from sleep every millisecond when tickless is not enabled.
 In nontickless mode, SysTick needs to fire every millisecond and does this by setting an interrupt on the usticker.
 Right after the SysTick, the sleep manager puts the MCU back to sleep.
 However, this also means that in nontickless mode, you can't put the MCU in deep sleep because the wake-up latency is bigger than the SysTick interval.

-For more information on the design of tickless and the sleep manager, please see the [office hours video with Bartek Szwatkowski](https://www.youtube.com/watch?v=OFfOlBaegdg).
+For more information on the design of tickless and the sleep manager, please see the [office hours video with Bartek Szatkowski](https://www.youtube.com/watch?v=OFfOlBaegdg).

 ### Hibernate mode without RAM retention

 All sleep modes in Mbed OS are implemented with RAM retention, but some MCUs have even lower power modes that completely stop the MCU and won't retain any information.
 After waking up, the MCU starts execution from the beginning of the program.
-Typically the only way to wake up from this mode is through an interrupt on a wake-up pin or from the RTC if it's running.
+Typically the only way to wake up from this mode is through an interrupt on a wake-up pin or from the low power ticker.

-The Mbed OS sleep API does not cover this use case, but you can write device-specific code that leverages this mode.
-For example, here is an Mbed OS 5 library to put STM32 devices [in standby mode](https://os.mbed.com/teams/sandbox/code/stm32-standby-rtc-wakeup/) and wake them up from the RTC.

 ### Measuring power consumption